aernesto/IndieK/VISION.md

 The following is a list of the values that IndieK is built upon
-- Develop an intelligent digital assistant with which the user can communicate in natural language.
-One source of inspiration is the fictional [JARVIS](https://www.youtube.com/watch?v=Wx7RCJvoCMc) program from the _Iron Man_ movies.
+- Develop an intelligent digital assistant with which the user can communicate in natural language, and via freehand drawing and writing.
+One source of inspiration is the fictional [JARVIS](https://www.youtube.com/watch?v=Wx7RCJvoCMc) program from the _Iron Man_ movies; another one is [this software](https://youtu.be/PJqbivkm0Ms), used in the _Minority Report_ movie.
 - Promote learning via the use of metacognition
 - Promote learning via the use of metacognition
 - Promote debating via the use of metacognition